gkjohnson/threading-js/README.md

 [![npm version](https://badge.fury.io/js/threading-js.svg)](https://www.npmjs.com/package/threading-js)

-Small wrapper for web workers that allows for running tasks without having to serve a worker script to the client.
+Small wrapper for browser [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers) that simplfies running tasks and allows running without having to serve a worker script to the client.

 ## Use
 Simple example showing how to use a Thread to interleave two arrays together using a SharedArrayBuffer.
 Using basic arrays increases the run time due to copying the data.
 ArrayBuffer ownership can be transferred using the `transferList` parameter in `run` and `postMessage`.